lleiding/gemm/README.md

 Observation.
 ------------
-At the end of the simulation and whenever the arena definition changes the properties of all individuals (including the properties of their locations) are recorded and written to files.
+At the start and end of the simulation and at regular time intervals between (1000 time steps), the properties of all individuals
+(including the properties of their locations) are recorded and written to files.
 Furthermore, all island colonizers are recorded and output in a similar way.

 # 5. Initialisation

-The initialisation step creates individuals with randomly chosen parameters and traits and deposits clones of one kind of indivudual ("species") in one patch.
+The initialisation step creates individuals with randomly chosen parameters and traits and deposits them in one patch.
-At the end of initialisation each patch holds several populations of clones.
+At the end of initialisation each patch holds several different individuals, each representing one lineage.

 # 6. Input